Jekik10/DockerMITMSimulationLab/README.md

 ```
 ### Suricata
-The rule file should follow the Suricata rules syntax.
+The rules file should follow the Suricata rules syntax.
 An example of a rule file that matches both TCP and UDP packets is:
 ```
 alert tcp any any -> any any (msg:"TCP Echo Request Detected"; sid:1000001; rev:1;)
 alert udp any any -> any any (msg:"UDP Echo Request Detected"; sid:1000002; rev:1;)